 Plain radiography accounts for approximately 75% of all imaging studies.1 The image obtained from plain radiography is acquired with the aid of x-rays, which is a collection of electromagnetic energy called a photon.
 Electromagnetic energy travels at the speed of light at different frequencies, where the higher the frequency, the more energy it possesses.
 For example, the low frequency of a light photon has 1 eV of energy, compared with the high frequency of an x-ray photon that has 30,000 eV of energy.2 The large amount of energy that x-rays contain allows them to ionize atoms that they encounter, hence labeling x-ray as a form of ionizing radiation.

 Approximately 1% of x-rays navigate all the way through the patient to the film (Fig. 15-1).2 The remainder of the radiographs are either absorbed or scattered.
 Absorption of a radiograph results in a white appearance on the film because the x-rays do not penetrate through the given object onto the film.
 Objects that have a high atomic number (e.g., bone) are more likely to absorb the x-ray and appear white on the image.
 Approximately one-third of x-rays reaching the film are primary x-rays, which travel directly through the patient in a straight line.2 The other x-rays are the result of scattering, which occurs when x-rays encounters an atom and bounces off in another direction.
 The scattered x-rays that reach the film appear as a gray color, which decreases the quality of the image.
-To remove the scattered x-rays, an antiscatter grid is often used, which consists of thin lead strips with ...
+To remove the scattered x-rays, an antiscatter grid is often used, which consists of thin lead ...